WBEMextras/wbemextras.github.com/documentation/index.md

 *ERROR: System _ignite-ux_ is not reachable via ping from _hpux01_* <br />
  Make sure _ignite-ux_ is a valid hostname and it must be reachable, otherwise, it makes no sense to use this script.
 Be aware, if we install from the localhost the Ignite/ux server may be named _localhost_

+*Question: Can I download the software depot as-is?  <br />
+ Sure you can, from the [download section of github.com](https://github.com/WBEMextras/WBEMextras/downloads/)

 ## References ##
 The references used in this document are listed below.